mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 this is restricted to registering births and deaths if and when they are reported and assigning Imperial ID to Belters who do not have a homeworld government to do it for them.
-Such people are assigned ID as ‘Imperial Citizens’ rather than as citizens of any given world.
+Such people are assigned ID as 'Imperial Citizens' rather than as citizens of any given world.
 This is usually the last involvement ICO has with them before filing a death certificate some time later.
 Many Belters are very lax about this, so accurate records are not possible.